RedBearAK/toshy/README.md

  1. Fix for "media" functions on arrow keys.
 Some laptop keyboards don't have the usual PgUp/PgDn/Home/End navigation functions on the arrow keys, when you hold the `Fn` key.
 Instead, they have PlayPause/Stop/Back/Forward.
 A `modmap` in the Toshy config will optionally fix this, making the arrow keys work more like a standard MacBook keyboard.
 This feature can be enabled from the tray icon or GUI preferences app.

  1. This one is starting to become less relevant, with most common GTK apps already moving to GTK 4.
-But apps that use GTK 3 had a bug where they wouldn't recognize the "navigation" functions on the keypad keys (when NumLock is off) if you tried to use them with a modifier key (i.e., as part of a shortcut).
+But apps that use GTK 3 had a really annoying bug where they wouldn't recognize the "navigation" functions on the keypad keys (what the keypad keys do when NumLock is off) if you tried to use them with a modifier key (i.e., as part of a shortcut).
 Those keys would just get ignored.
-So if you didn't have the "real" navigation keys on your keyboard, there was no way to use shortcuts involving things like PgUp/PgDn/Home/End (on the numeric keypad).
+So if you didn't have the equivalent "real" navigation keys anywhere on your keyboard, there was no way to use shortcuts involving things like PgUp/PgDn/Home/End (on the numeric keypad).
 A `modmap` in the Toshy config will automatically fix this, if NumLock is off and the "Forced Numpad" feature (below) is disabled.

- 1. "Forced Numpad" feature: On PCs, if the keyboard has a numeric keypad, NumLock is typically off, so the keypad doesn't automatically act as a Numpad, but provides navigation functions until you turn NumLock on.
+ 1. "Forced Numpad" feature: On PCs, if the keyboard has a numeric keypad, NumLock is typically off, so the keypad doesn't automatically act as a Numpad, instead providing navigation functions until you turn NumLock on.
 But if you've used macOS for any length of time, you might have noticed that the numeric keypad is always a numeric keypad, and the "Clear" key sends `Escape` to clear calculator apps.
 You have to use `Fn+Clear` to disable NumLock and get to the navigation functions.
-A `modmap` in the Toshy config is enabled by default and makes the numeric keypad always a numeric keypad and turns the NumLock key into a "Clear" key.
+A `modmap` in the Toshy config is enabled by default and makes the numeric keypad always a numeric keypad, and turns the NumLock key into a "Clear" key.
 This can be disabled in the tray icon menu or GUI preferences app, or termporarily disabled with `Fn+Clear` (on Apple keyboards) or the equivalent of `Option+NumLock` on PC keyboards (usually this is physical `Win+NumLock`).

  1. Sections of the config file are labeled with ASCII art designed to be readable on a "minimap" or "overview" sidebar view found in many text editors and code editors, to make finding certain parts of the config file a little easier.
 There's also a "tag" on each section that can be located easily with a `Find` search in any text editor.